Columbia Seminary Garden

 Eco-Friendly

-Both BLC and Riggs Common share some eco-friendly characteristics:
+Significantly, both BLC and Riggs Common share some eco-friendly characteristics:

 The foundation of the program begins with a commitment from a cross-section of school representatives (faculty, staff, students, alumni, etc.) to serve as a Green Team.
 Together they conduct a self-audit of their existing environmental practices in the areas of: Education – Liturgy, Ritual, and Worship – Building and Grounds – Community Life – Public Leadership.

-The Green Seminary Initiative is premised on two convictions: The first is that the religious community has a unique and significant calling to turn back human-caused environmental destruction and to participate in bringing all of creation into health and wholeness.
+The Green Seminary Initiative has two convictions: The first is that the religious community has a unique and significant calling to turn back human-caused environmental destruction and to participate in bringing all of creation into health and wholeness.
 The second conviction is that theological schools should provide clergy and religious leaders with the tools necessary for them to lead their congregations, communities and organizations in meeting their unique call to protect and restore creation.

 Biblical Area

-Historical Doctrinal Area
+Historical Area

 Honoring Creation